Mistuke/hub.zhox.com/content/posts/bypassing-MAX_PATH-limit-on-windows.md

 > `MAX_PATH` limitation to files.
 The GHC binaries themselves must still be in
 > installed in a path shorter than `MAX_PATH`.  `GHC 8.6` and `GHC 8.8` are also
 > supported if installed via chocolatey by installing the extension ghc-jailbreak.
+> For cabal to work correctly you need a cabal compiled with GHC 8.6+, on
+> chocolatey this means cabal 2.4+.

 <pre class="light">
 NOTE: I know that some people will consider this a hack, and while it is a hack it is the best solution that works on older platforms as well.
+For the Linux users reading this, while Windows does have an `LD_PRELOAD` equivalent system DLLs are exempt from this.
+On ELF platforms the approach taken here is equivalent to patching `DT_NEEDED` entries.
 </pre>

 ## Introduction